CSSC-CL Announces ISASecure® Certification of Hitachi and Yokogawa Industrial Control Devices

 The Control System Security Center (CSSC, President: Seiichi Shin), established by a collaboration of industry, academia and government organizations in Japan, operates an independent organization called the CSSC certification laboratory (CSSC-CL) which has been accredited to Guide 65 by the Japan Accreditation Board (JAB).
 The laboratory held a certification adjudication committee on July 14th, 2014 and judged that the Hitachi HISEC 04/R900E Controller for industrial control systems and the Yokogawa CP461 module for CENTUM® VP’s field control station met the required criteria to earn the ISASecure® (*1) EDSA (*2) industrial control systems certification.

 The two certified industrial control system (ICS) products are now registered as certified devices with the ISA Security Compliance Institute (ISCI(*3)).
-They will be published in Japan on the CSSC-CL registered devices web page (http://www.cssc-cl.org) and in the USA on the ISCI registered devices web page (www.isasecure.org).
+They will be published in Japan on the CSSC-CL registered devices web page (https://www.cssc-cl.org) and in the USA on the ISCI registered devices web page (www.isasecure.org).

 Two important missions of the CSSC and CSSC-CL are to strengthen the security of Japan’s critical infrastructures and to boost the international competitiveness of Japan’s vendors who develop and export industrial control systems and devices.
 By offering the ISASecure® cybersecurity certification in Japan, it is easier for Japanese vendors to achieve the globally recognized cybersecurity certification for devices such as DCS (Distributed Control System) and PLC (Programmable Logic Controller).
 Based on the Tohoku Region, the CSSC-CL plans to grow the certification programs to better serve Japan.